Can foreigners buy land in America? Are there any restrictions?

 Did you know that according to NPR in 2019 nearly 30 million acres of U.S. farmland are held by foreign investors?

 Nationwide, Canadian investors own the most farmland.
-According to the USDA report in 2000, foreign individuals and corporations owned 16 million acres (or 1.2 percent) of the 1.3 billion acres of privately
+According to the USDA report in 2000, foreign individuals and corporations owned 16 million acres (or 1.2 percent) of the 1.3 billion acres of privately owned agricultural land.

 To be fair, U.S. farmers and corporations also invest in overseas agriculture, owning billions of dollars of farmland from Australia to Brazil.